casgari/AC215_G4/README.md

 **Frontend Implementation**

 A user friendly React app was built to extract keywords and generate quizzes using our LLM KeyBert model from the backend.
 Using the app, a user easily upload there lecture video file.
 The app will send the video through o the backend api to get prediction results where keyword extraction occurs.
-Within this, the lecture video will go through preprocessing steps deployed as cloud functions or runs on GCP - video to audio conversion and audio transcription - before keyword extraction occurs using the trained DistilBERT model's on GCP and quiz generation, using the corresponding deployed cloud function, occurs.
+Within this, the lecture video will go through preprocessing steps deployed as cloud functions or runs on GCP - video to audio conversion and audio transcription - before keyword extraction occurs using the trained DistilBERT model's endpoint on GCP and quiz generation, using the corresponding deployed cloud function, occurs.

 Here are some screenshots of our app: